-The library syntax is GEN pari\version().
+The library syntax is GEN pari_version().

-3.2.82 warning( $\{str\}$ ).
+3.2.84 warning($\{str\}$).
 Outputs the message "user warning" and the argument list (each of them interpreted as a string).
 If colors are enabled, this warning will be in a different color, making it easy to distinguish.

-'''

-warning(n, " is very large, this might take a while.")
+''' warning(n, " is very large, this might take a while.")
+The library syntax is void warningO(GEN vec_str). '''

-'''

-3.2.83 whatnow(key).
+3.2.85 whatnow(key).
 If keyword key is the name of a function that was present in GP version 1.39.15, outputs the new function name and syntax, if it changed at all.
 Functions that where introduced since then, then modified are also recognized.